Regulation in Progress

 SMACK!
 THWACK!
 CRACK!

 And with a conclusive whirr of motors and a slow easing of hydraulics, it was over.
-With a single perky DING — sounding far more cheerful than it had any right to be — the machine began blinking its display in a final blessed relief: 00.
+With a single perky DING — sounding far more cheerful than it had any right to be — the machine began blinking its display in a final relief: 00.

 5. Release and Reflection